suvendu-kumar/ChemicalDice/Readme.md

 ### Scaffold splitting

 The function
-`` evaluate_fusion_models_scaffold_split` can do scaffold splitting for evaluation of fusion methods, it takes Optional  arguments ``methods`list argument to evaluate the fusion model and`n_components`the number of components use for the fusion and the splitting type of scaffold to use for splitting of data-.
+``evaluate_fusion_models_scaffold_split`` can do scaffold splitting for evaluation of fusion methods, it takes Optional  arguments ``methods`` list argument to evaluate the fusion model and ``n_components`` the number of components to use for the fusion and the splitting type of scaffold to use for splitting of data-.
 ``` {.python}
 # evaluate all models
 fusiondata.evaluate_fusion_models_scaffold_split( methods= ["AER", "pca"],